SSH monitoring with PRTG

 What SSH monitoring looks like in PRTG

-Diagnose network issues by continuously monitoring FTP servers, storage area networks (SAN), and Linux network components.
-Show response time, disk space, system health, and other key metrics in real time and visualize data in graphic maps & dashboards to identify problems more easily.
-Gain the visibility you need to troubleshoot low availability, high memory load, lack of disk space, and more.
+Diagnose network issues by continuously tracking FTP servers, storage area networks (SAN), and Linux network components.
+Show response time, disk space, system health, and other key metrics in real time.
+Visualize monitoring data in clear graphs and dashboards to identify problems more easily.
+Gain the overview you need to troubleshoot low availability, high memory load, lack of disk space, and more.

 Start monitoring via SSH with PRTG and see how it can make your network more reliable and your job easier.